-The absorption spectrum of chlorophyll a and b clearly shows that more light is absorbed at blue, violet and red wavelengths of the visible spectrum.
-Graph showing the rate of photosynthesis at different wavelengths of light is called Action Spectrum.
+The absorption spectrum of chlorophyll a and b clearly shows that more light energy is absorbed at blue, violet and red wavelengths of the visible spectrum.
 The relative rate of photosynthesis at different wavelengths indicates close relationship with absorption spectrum of chlorophyll a and b.
+This curve that shows the rate of photosynthesis at different wavelengths is called Action Spectrum.